 All wise maintenance missions start with a good clean, inside and out.
-It’s not expensive to hoover out the interior of your vehicle and wipe windscreens and mirrors with a cloth.
-And all you need to wash your car is a bucket and sponge.
-Of course, this might not seem like a big deal, but if you can make your car as clean as possible, you’ll also be minimising issues.
+It’s not expensive to vacuum out the interior of your vehicle and wipe windshields and mirrors with a cloth.
+And all you need to wash your car is a bucket and sponge, though it’s a good idea to start by hosing down your vehicle with a hose that has one of the Gilmour high pressure hose nozzles attached to it.
+Of course, this might not seem like a big deal, but if you can make your car as clean as possible, you’ll also be minimizing issues.
 There won’t be build ups of grit in the components, rusty bodywork, chipped paintwork, or even just dirt concealing knocks and scrapes.
 It’ll help you spot problems before they become too big to tackle.
 Having a clean car also boosts your visibility and clean lights make your vehicle safer to drive.

 2 COVER UP!

 Of course, while cleaning cars can be a cheap process, you can do one better here; covering up your vehicle.
 Obviously, this doesn’t erase the need to clean your car forever, but if you can wrap your vehicle up in a quality car cover you will be further minimising the impact of dirt, grime and damages.
 If you regularly leave your car outside, then there’s no harm in going the extra mile – especially if you can do so affordably!